 From Tokyo to Nagano, you can take the Hokuriku Shinkansen train (about 1h 40 min).
 From Nagano Station, the temple can be reached by bus (about 15 min) or on foot (about 30 minutes walk).
 The walk can be a nice experience itself because on the way you can visit many shops with some nice souvenirs.
 To get to the temple you will walk through Nakamise-dori street, which has a commercial atmosphere.
 There are numerous temples (Shukubo), where pilgrims can stay for a night, abbots’ residences and numerous shops and food stalls.

 On the way from the train station to the temple:

-It is a famous pilgrimage center, which every Japanese wants to visit once in a lifetime.
-After Toda-ji Temple in Nara, it is the second largest temple in the country.
+It is a famous pilgrimage centre, which every Japanese wants to visit once in a lifetime.
+After Toda-ji Temple in Nara, it is the second-largest temple in the country.

 The Zenkoji Temple was built in the seventh century, as a shelter for the first statue of Buddha Amitabha (Buddha of the West Paradise).
-The staute was brought to Japan by Honda Yoshimitsu.
-According to the legend, the statue was a gift from the Koreans to the emperor Kinmei, due to the occasion of introduction Buddhism to Japan in 552.
-During the epidemic times – the figure was thrown into the canal, and found several years later by a poor peasant, named Honda.
-In the place where Zenkoji Temple is located today, Honda built a shelter for the statue of Buddha – kind of home chapel.
+The statue was brought to Japan by Honda Yoshimitsu.
+According to the legend, the statue was a gift from the Koreans to the emperor Kinmei, due to the occasion of the introduction of Buddhism to Japan in 552.
+During the epidemic times – the figure was thrown into the canal and found several years later by a poor peasant, named Honda.
+In the place where Zenkoji Temple is located today, Honda built a shelter for the statue of Buddha – a kind of home chapel.
 The shrine became a temple in 670.

-The monastery gained popularity during Kamakura era when cult of Buddha Amitabha has expanded throughout Japan.
+The monastery gained popularity during the Kamakura era when the cult of Buddha Amitabha has expanded throughout Japan.